Skip to main content

 Open Tests Panel

-Click the Tests tab in the right panel.
+Click the Tests tab in the right panel and ensure you’re on the Tests tab (not History).

 2